 Max group size: 10

-The tour starts outside Royal Festival Hall, at the Nelson Mandela statue, and ends at Covent Garden.
+The tour starts at the Nelson Mandela statue, which is on the south corner of Royal Festival Hall.
+The tour ends at Covent Garden.